Mar 3 2026

-It seemed that the reporter (also) claimed that a git repo could be weak/vulnerable when X.509 signature is used to validate the commits.
+It seemed that the reporter (also) claimed that a git repo could be weak/vulnerable when X.509 signature (with a relevant curve key) is used to validate the commit.

 For the record (to show we don't hide a problem), I add some information.